Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Ikea Varmblixt Table Lamp

-LEKFIT Rebounder
+Lekfit Rebounder

-Capanna-Hodge emphasizes the importance of movement for autistic folks.
-“A small trampoline, yoga ball, or even a pile of pillows for crashing can help release nervous system stress,” she explains.
 While this rebounder is designed for exercise, it also functions as a small-space-friendly trampoline.
 Health writer Raki Swanson found it to be especially well-made.
-“The metal of the frame is very solid, the mat is very, very sturdy, and well-made,” she shares.
-Plus, it is easy to clean and move around.
+“The metal of the frame is very solid, the mat is very, very sturdy, and well-made,” she says.
+Plus, it’s easy to clean and move around.

 Ostrichpillow Hot & Cold Eye Mask

-“While these distinctions were designed to convey information that may be helpful for tailoring services and accommodations, they are not universally supported,” explains Dr. Lieberman.
-She also notes that it isn’t uncommon for folks to feel misaligned with these labels.
-“One significant problem is that an individual's needs can vary widely depending on the setting (e.g., home versus work),” she continues.
-Rather than trying to fit into a label, it is most beneficial to focus on tools and solutions to support your unique needs.
+She also says that some folks feel misaligned with these labels: “One significant problem is that an individual's needs can vary widely depending on the setting (e.g. home versus work).”
+Rather than trying to fit into a label, it’s most beneficial to focus on finding tools and solutions to support your unique needs.

 Both Capanna-Hodge and Lieberman encourage folks to recognize and honor their unique sensory needs.
 As we’ve covered, research supports the value of sensory-friendly environments, and there are simple ways to bring that into your space.

-An easy way I honor this in my clinical practice is open communication.
-I try to keep my therapy office sensory-friendly with warm lighting, a quiet, non-invasive sound machine, and blankets and pillows in various weights and textures.
+An easy way I honor this in my clinical practice is with open communication.
+I try to keep my therapy office sensory-friendly with warm lighting, a quiet, noninvasive sound machine, and blankets and pillows in various weights and textures.
 Beyond that, I always check in with my patient about the environment, asking whether the temperature or lighting needs to be adjusted for optimal comfort during the session.

 Finally, creating a space where autistic folks don’t have to hide their autism-related behaviors can be a big relief.
-“Things like stimming, taking breaks, or stepping away from a crowded space are often ways people manage their nervous systems,” according to Lieberman.
-Capanna-Hodge recommends asking folks or watching what helps them feel regulated.
-And both Capanna-Hodge and Lieberman agree that a safe space where folks can feel free to be themselves creates connection and trust.
+“Things like stimming, taking breaks, or stepping away from a crowded space are often ways people manage their nervous systems,” says Lieberman.

 Why Trust Everyday Health